Audio/MIDI multitrack recording software

 The Matrix layout can be used with the Matrix Sampler.
 The pad mapping conforms to the Matrix Sampler's matrix mapping.
 The 8 pads on the left correspond to the lower 8 cells of the Matrix Sampler, the 8 pads on the right correspond to the upper 8 cells.

-The Chords layout allows for playing chords with a single finger.
+The Chords layout allows playing chords with a single finger.
 It offers 12 keys for major chords and 12 keys for minor chords.
 You can use the 6/7/Maj7 buttons on the left to add a note to the chord.
 The vertical slider sets "the position of the keyboard player's hand on the keyboard".

 The drum layout uses GM instrument mapping.

-There's an option an create/recall presets.
+There's an option to create/recall presets.

 Note: the onscreen keyboard's timing may not be as accurate as you'd expect from a real MIDI keyboard.